-We sat down with comedian Kevin McGahern to discuss his new tour Solo Pollo and his recent Twitter rivalry with fellow comic Liam Nugent.
+We sat down with comedian Kevin McGahern to discuss his new tour Solo Pollo and his recent Twitter rivalry with one of his fellow comics.
 Watch the interview in the video above.

 "I was really worried you were going to bring this up," says Kevin McGahern.

 The comedian, who gained fame in RTÉ's Hardy Bucks and Republic of Telly, visited the familiar halls of the national broadcaster to discuss his new tour, Solo Pollo, and although we spent plenty of time chatting about the show, it's poster and his venture into spoken word poetry, we couldn't help but pry into his recent Twitter quarrel.